NoMoreActimel/dla2023-ss/README.md

 ## Structure

-All written code is located in the hw_asr repository.
+All written code is located in the hw_asr (heh) repository.
 Scripts launching training and testing are given as train.py and test.py in the root project directory.
 First one will call the trainer instance, which is the class used for training the model.
-Further on, trainer and base_trainer iterate over given datasets and log all provided metrics - main ones are Word Error Rate and Character Error Rate.
-For the convenience everything is getting logged using the wandb logger, you may also look for spectrograms, audios and many interesting model-weights graphs out there.
+Further on, trainer and base_trainer iterate over given datasets and log all provided metrics - main ones are SiSDR and PESQ from torchmetrics.audio.
+SiSDR has been also implemented manually and incorporated into the overall loss of the model.
+For the convenience everything is getting logged using the wandb logger, you may also look audios and many interesting model-weights graphs out there.

-In order to improve the WER/CER metrics further, basical beamsearch algorithm has been implemented.
-However, the supported version of beam-search with language model guidance from pyctcdecode library works faster and generally significantly better.
-You can find both beamsearches in hw_asr/text_encoder/ctc_char_text_encoder.py

-Due to the computational cost and time limitations, DeepSpeechV2 architecture was used with 5 Bidirectional-LSTM layers and hidden_size=512 (which is doubled to 1024 in Bidirectional-LSTM).

 ## Training